 Signs your gymnast isn’t eating enough:

-–No period by 16 years old (called primary amenorrhea and needs to be evaluated by a physician.
-Most likely related to inadequate energy availability in a high-level gymnast but could be related to other hormone-related conditions like PCOS) or infrequent periods (called secondary amenorrhea which is the absence of menstruation for 3 or more months).
+–No period by 15 years old (called primary amenorrhea and needs to be evaluated by a physician).
+Most likely this is related to inadequate energy availability in a high-level gymnast but could be related to other hormone-related conditions like PCOS.

 -Recurrent injuries, overuse injuries, or slow-to-heal injuries that aren’t following the expected recovery timeline

 -Excessive soreness and poor recovery between workouts.
-Many gymnasts are very over-trained by Friday/Saturday.
+Many gymnasts are very over-trained by Friday/Saturday due to underfueling throughout the week (and improper workload management)..
 This is often related to poor programming in the gym, but can also be a consequence of inadequate nutrition/hydration which impairs recovery between workouts.

 Adequate nutrition means enough protein to keep the athlete in a positive protein balance, adequate carbohydrate to fully saturate muscle and liver glycogen stores from which the body draws upon during gymnastics, and enough fat to provide energy and the building blocks for hormones, etc.

 Obviously, adequate nutrition also encompasses adequate micronutrients (vitamins/minerals) and antioxidants, but we’ll talk more about that in another post.

 The next aspect of Recovery Nutrition relates to the nutrition and hydration provided before and during a workout.
 The protein consumed before a workout provides the amino acids that are available to the body immediately post-workout to start the recovery process.
 This is part of the reason that you don’t have to necessarily slam a protein shake within 30 minutes of a workout (see here), though this is highly dependent on training frequency/duration and if the gymnast has two-a-day workouts.